 The Plan provides service retirement, disability, and death benefits to Plan members and beneficiaries.
 Retirement benefits for Members are based on years of service credit, final compensation, and a retirement factor.
 General Classic Members are eligible to retire at age 55 with 20 years or more service credit, or at age 62 with five years or more of service credit.
 Safety Classic Members are eligible to retire at age 50 with 20 years or more of service credit, or at age 55 with five years or more of service credit.
 Safety Members hired on or after January 1, 2010, and before December 31, 2012, are eligible to retire at age 55 with five years or more of service credit, or any age with 30 years or more of creditable service.
 Safety Members hired on or after January 1, 2013, are eligible to retire at age 50 with 30 years or more of creditable service, or age 55 with five or more years of creditable service.
-All members are eligible for non-Industrial disability benefits after ten years of service credit.
+All members are eligible for non-industrial disability benefits after ten years of service credit.
 The death benefit for active employees is one of the following: non-industrial death before eligible to retire, non-industrial death after eligible to retire, and industrial death benefit.
 The cost of living adjustment is applied based on changes in Consumer Price Index, to a maximum of 2% per year.

-Notes to the Basic Financial Statements Fiscal Years Ended June 30, 2020 and June 30, 2019
+Notes to the Basic Financial Statements Fiscal Years Ended June 30, 2021 and June 30, 2020

 Non-sworn employees hired on or after January 1, 2009, will be automatically enrolled in a defined benefit plan after five years of service.
 For employees hired prior to January 1, 2013, the Plan has a set benefit percentage for each year of service and increases by 0.25% every five years thereafter through the 16th year.
 The District pays 100% of this cost.
-For employees hired January 1, 2013, or later, whom retire at age 57 or later, the Plan has a set benefit percentage for each year of service and increases by 0.25% every five years thereafter through the 16th year.
-For employees hired January 1, 2013, or later, whom retire at age 55 or 56, the plan has a set benefit percentage for each quarterly increment of age change between age 55 through 56^{3/4}, increasing by 0.025%.
+For employees hired January 1, 2013, or later, the Plan has a set benefit percentage for each year of service and increases by 0.25% every five years thereafter through the 16th year.